 What is DWR?

 DWR stands for Durable Water Repellent.
 Almost all outerwear exterior fabrics are treated with some sort of DWR.
 It’s meant to keep the fabric from becoming saturated with water and adding weight.
-DWR causes water to bead-up and roll off the fabric and is affected by abrasion, dirt and repeated washings.
+DWR causes water to bead-up and roll off the fabric and is affected by abrasion, dirt and body oils.
 This is why after some use, a garment will appear to no longer be waterproof.
-This isn’t the case, though - it just means the DWR needs to be refreshed by simply washing the garmet (follow the manufacturer instructions).
+This isn’t the case, though - it likely means the DWR needs to be refreshed by simply washing the garmet (follow the manufacturer instructions).
 The factory DWR treatment will eventually wear off, too.
 Aftermarket DWR sprays are available from companies like Nikwax to re-condition your waterproof/breathable garment after washing – try one of these if you notice water soaking into the face fabric of your Waterproof/Breathable garments and you have already attempted to refresh the DWR by cleaning your outerwear.

 Nikwax Tx Direct Spray

 DWR sprays are best applied to a damp garment after washing and thoroughly rinsing it (do a second rinse cycle without soap before you apply the DWR to make sure no detergent residue remains) and should be heat activated using a medium dryer or iron before use.
 Read the directions on both your garment and the DWR bottle before you start.
-We recommend a spray DWR instead of a wash-in product, as wash-ins apply DWR to the inside of the membrane as well as the face fabric and can impede breathability.What is GORE-TEX®?
+Spray DWR applications are easier to use and less time consuming, while wash-in products will reach every nook and cranny of your garment, ensuring you do not miss any part.What is GORE-TEX®?

 GORE-TEX® fabrics are created by laminating a GORE-TEX® membrane to high performance nylon and polyester face fabrics.
 They come in several different grades, including GORE-TEX® Pro, GORE-TEX® Active, and just regular GORE-TEX®.
 GORE also offers soft shell fabric and a super light 2.5L fabric called Paclite®.
 GORE-TEX® garments are fully seam sealed and feature a “GUARANTEED TO KEEP YOU DRY®” promise.
 Although many laminates are waterproof, a GORE-TEX® membrane is capable of maintaining an extremely high level of waterproofness while staying very breathable thanks to billions of microscopic pores that let water vapor out and prevent liquid water from entering.
-For the 2013-2014 model year, GORE-TEX® Pro fabrics will utilize a new membrane with no Polyurethane protective layer and improved breathability.
+Introduced in 2013/2014, GORE-TEX® Pro fabrics utilize a new membrane with no Polyurethane protective layer and improved breathability.
 While some people refer to all waterproof/breathable fabrics as “GORE-TEX®,” it’s a proprietary product and technology of the W. L. Gore Corporation.

 The W. L. Gore Corporation is zealous about upholding the reputation and performance standards of GORE-TEX® outerwear, and maintains a strict set of rules for any company making a GORE-TEX® garment.
-You don’t just buy their fabric and send it off to China to make some coats.
+You don’t just buy their fabric and send it off to China for production.
 They require waterproof, breathability and durability testing of every garment in both design and manufacturing stages, mandate use of GORE seam tape and taping machines, and insist on current factory certification for any facility building GORE-TEX® jackets, pants, gloves or shoes.
 Serious business.
 Electron microscope photography of GORE-TEX® membrane

 It’s common in the outdoor industry for outerwear companies to offer a number of genuine GORE-TEX® garments for their flagship line, then a complete line (or several lines) of lower price point garments using their own proprietary membranes with lower waterproof/breathable specs.GORE-TEX® Pro comparison, with the old version on the left and new on the right.
 Red is face fabric, gray/white is the ePTFE